-Part of the Shropshire Union Canal has collapsed and is in need of urgent repair.
+Part of the Shropshire Union Canal has collapsed and needs urgent repair.
 We've started an appeal to help with the restoration of this much-loved waterway.

 Part of the Shropshire Union Canal has collapsed, causing water to drain from the canal.
 While events such as this are rare - they are very expensive to repair.

 Our emergency engineers were quickly on the scene, but the collapse has impacted people and wildlife and we need to rebuild as quickly as possible.

 We've launched an appeal - the Shropshire Union Canal: Emergency Appeal - to help people who use the canal - whether it's using the towpath to get to work or school, visiting to get some peace and quiet or boating on the 200 year old waterway - to do so again.

 Online: by going to our JustGiving page now